 The handheld has a bit of a clunky design that is not as sleek as the Gameboy, but has some functions.
 It does this to treat right-handed and left-handed people equally, and some games could even be played vertically.
 More than revolutionary for the time.

-The game library may not be the most world renowned, but it sticks out from what was available at the time.
+The game library may not be the most world renowned, but it sticks out from what was available back then.

 Scrapyard Dog stands out as a super colorful, humorous, side-scrolling platformer, with beautiful graphics and a fun, enjoyable gameplay.